shinyblink/sled/README.md

 	- Set to 1 to use static linking.
 	- Set to 0 to use -ldl based linking.
 	- Defaults to 0.

+* `DEFAULT_OUTMOD`
+	- The default -o parameter.
+	- Defaults to "sdl2".

+* `DEFAULT_MODULEDIR`
+	- The default -m parameter.
+	- Defaults to "./modules".

+* `MODULES`
+	- The modules being compiled.
+	- `MODULES_AVAILABLE` contains all available GFX modules.
+	- Default is this & DEFAULT_OUTMOD prefixed with `out_`.

 Compile with simply `make`.